jrBordet/jrBordet.github.io/_posts/2020-10-21-so-whats_a_monad?.markdown

 Basically the idea behind a `pipe` function is that applying a function `f: (A) -> B` and `g: (B) -> C` is equal to apply just `z: (A) -> C`.

-Define two simple foucntions to compute an `Int`
+Define two simple functions to compute an `Int`

 {% highlight swift %}
 let incr: (Int) -> Int = { v in v + 1 }